 For downhill skiing, Leavenworth Ski Hill has two downhill ski slopes, each with a rope tow, and a tubing park.
-Mission Ridge Ski & Board Resort near Wenatchee has more than 50 runs and 2,250 feet of vertical rise.
-And just 35 miles from Leavenworth, Stevens Pass Ski Resort has 52 runs and 1,800 vertical feet on two mountains.
+Mission Ridge near Wenatchee has more than 36 runs and 2,250 feet of vertical rise.
+And just 35 miles from Leavenworth, Stevens Pass has 52 runs and 1,800 vertical feet on two mountains.

-For cross-country skiers, the nearly 5-mile Icicle River Nordic Trail has gorgeous mountain views as it traverses woods and meadows alongside the river.
-The 3-mile Icicle River Snowshoe Adventure Trail takes in the same gorgeous scenery as it winds through woods and over bridges.
-The nearly 5-mile Golf Course Trail offers exhilarating downhill runs with sweeping curves.
-For grander adventures north of town, Plain Valley Ski Trails has about 15 miles of groomed, Nordic trails.
+For cross-country skiers, the nearly 5-mile Icicle River Nordic Trail traverses woods and meadows along the river with gorgeous mountain views.
+The 3-mile Icicle River Snowshoe Adventure Trail winds through woods and over bridges with the same pretty scenery.
+The nearly 5-mile Golf Course Trail has exhilarating downhill runs with sweeping curves.
+For grander adventures north of town, Plain Valley Ski Trails offers about 15 miles of groomed, Nordic trails.

 Deeper in the backcountry, snowmobiles zoom along about 150 miles of trail in the lower elevations of the surrounding foothills and mountains, which rise as high as 7,000 feet.